-In “Life’s Golden Buckets: The Budgeting Habit of the Super Rich,” Sweeney provides a wealth building system for you and me to follow.
-You can start with applying it to as low of an amount as $1.00!
+In “Life’s Golden Buckets: The Budgeting Habit of the Super Rich,” Sweeney provides a wealth-building system for you and me to follow.
+You can start by applying it to as low an amount as $1.00!
 Creating the habit is what matters the most.

-As a reminder, the Life’s Golden Buckets system includes the following 7 buckets:
+As a reminder, the Life’s Golden Buckets system includes the following seven buckets:

 - Your Tax Bucket (20% of your gross income);

-Sweeney had times in his life when he stopped applying the Life’s Golden Buckets system, and he suffered for it.
-Now he keeps using the system no matter what.
+Sweeney had times when he stopped applying the Life’s Golden Buckets system and suffered for it.
+Now, he keeps using the system no matter what.

-I’ve also had times in my life when I stopped applying the system, and I suffered needlessly.
+I’ve also had times when I stopped applying the system, and I suffered needlessly.
 I’m starting all over again, and I applied the system to $1.
-I put 20% into my tax bucket, and I put 100% of what remained into the other 6 buckets.
-Next week, I’ll apply the system to $5, and I’ll keep increasing the amount until I’m applying it to my entire income.
+I put 20% into my tax bucket and 100% of what remained into the other six buckets.
+Next week, I’ll apply the system to $5.
+And I’ll keep increasing the amount until I’m applying it to my entire income.

-This time, I’ll create the habit and keep it no matter what.
+This time, I’ll create the habit and keep it.

 Buy the “Life’s Golden Buckets” book.
 Discover everything I told you about here and everything I didn’t tell you about.
-It’s an excellent book to review on a regular basis.
-I recommend that you apply the Life’s Golden Buckets system to your life.
-Let me know about your experience and your results with the system in the comments section below.
+It’s an excellent book to review regularly.
+I recommend applying the Life’s Golden Buckets system to your life.
+In the comments section below, let me know about your experience and your results with the system.